maxieduncan/maxieduncan.github.io/_posts/energy/2018-01-07-a-smarter-home.md

 The other benefit mentioned earlier is resiliency in the face of blackouts or brownouts, though without local generation this is very much dependent on the amount of local storage and length of the outage.

-Even without a battery pack installed there's potential for electric cars to be used for energy storage, though this isn't a simple equation, as they still need to be available for transport and the technology isn't quite at a state to make it practical.
+Even without a battery pack installed there's potential for electric cars to be used for energy storage, though this isn't a simple equation, as they still need to be available for transport and the technology isn't quite at a state to make it practical; indeed it may never be as car batteries use slightly different cell chemistry to battery packs due to the different performance requirements.

 ## Demand Response
 Demand Response is where changes in a users consumptions are made in response to limited supply, typically caused by high demand, on the grid.
 This is often reflected by a higher price for electricity so there is motivation for consumers to reduce their demand during these periods.
 How this change in price is communicated to end users and how their demand is reduced is something that's ripe for improvement and dependent on your utilities offerings.